onzfonz/comp227/src/content/8/en/part8d.md

 #### Exercise 8.18

-Notify the user if the the creation of a diary entry fails in the backend, show also the reason for the failure.
+Notify the user if the the creation of a diary entry fails in the backend.
+Make sure to also show the reason for the failure.

-See eg. [this](https://dev.to/mdmostafizurrahaman/handle-axios-error-in-typescript-4mf9) how you can narrow the Axios error so that you can get hold of the error message.
+See [this example](https://dev.to/mdmostafizurrahaman/handle-axios-error-in-typescript-4mf9) on how you can narrow the Axios error so that you can get hold of the error message.

 Your solution may look like this: